magnetar-x/BridgeControl/README.md

 <img width="1651" height="611" alt="image" src="https://github.com/user-attachments/assets/9ce22756-c92a-4b24-9555-4ad1dcf28039" />
 <img width="1675" height="623" alt="image" src="https://github.com/user-attachments/assets/7c48b04c-f6b2-478a-816f-8c68a37c1809" />
 <img width="1660" height="633" alt="image" src="https://github.com/user-attachments/assets/49781c09-0afc-4a86-baf2-e5e8ac2a11f9" />

+## Note:
-- This is a sci-fi themed dynamic dashboard
+- This is a sci-fi themed dynamic dashboard specifically created for ASUS Laptops.
+  - This is due to metrics on dashboard that are specific to ASUS laptops.
 - I built it for my hyprland managed desktop on Omarchy OS.
 - This repository consists of only the qml and manifest files.
 - The configuration script would be released in due time.